jpforcioli/github_howto_jsonrpc_api/002_objects_management.rst

 		  ]
 		}

-But according to the above mentioned Mantis, it is better to consider the method explained in section [TODO] (datasrc).
+But according to the #0622870, it is better to consider the method explained in section [TODO] (datasrc).

 Operations on objects
 ---------------------